folio-org/folio-keycloak/docs/keycloak-upgrade.md

 When a Keycloak upgrade PR is created, follow these steps:

+- Review the [Keycloak Upgrade Guide](https://www.keycloak.org/docs/latest/upgrading/) for this release and note potential breaking changes.

 ### Step 1: Update folio-keycloak-plugins

 The Keycloak plugins must be compatible with the new Keycloak version: